Published January 3, 2025 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Per research at the Universidad Pedagógica y Tecnológica de Colombia, mining in Colombia is regulated by the Mining Safety Code and has not been updated since 1987.
 The “Implementation of ATEX standards in the context of mining activity in Colombia” is the research provided: DOI: https://doi.org/10.19053/01211129.v26.n45.2017.6055

-Regulatory agencies like OSHA and standards like NFPA 652 mandate measures to control combustible dust risks.
+Regulatory agencies like OSHA and standards like NFPA 652 mandate measures to control combustible dust and dust fire risks.
 Failure to comply not only endangers lives but also leads to penalties.
 Training helps organizations stay compliant and avoid legal consequences.

 In addition, NFPA 61, Standard for the Prevention of Fires and Dust Explosions in Agricultural and Food Processing Facilities, protects lives and property from fires and explosions in wheat facilities handling, processing, or storing bulk agricultural materials, their by-products, or other agricultural-related dust and materials.